10 ways to download and read books online for free

 Public Library apps

 Getting books from your local library isn't old fashioned.
 If you want the book without leaving your couch or risking a late fee, public library apps are a good alternative.
-The apps are generally available for Android and iOS with e-books and audiobooks available for rent.
+The apps, which often generate digital records of what you borrow, are generally available for Android and iOS with e-books and audiobooks available for rent.

 Major libraries like the New York Public Library, the San Diego Library and the Brooklyn Public Library have their own apps.
 You need to have a card with the library before you can take advantage of the app though.
 If you're in a smaller town, your local library might be partnered with Hoopla or OverDrive.

-Note: Editor's Note: This story was originally published on April 8, 2019.